TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-The backup copy of the ACPI DMAR table in the TXT heap is to large to be stored for later usage.
+The backup copy of the ACPI DMAR table in the TXT heap is too large to be stored for later usage.
 This error is very unlikely to occur since the area reserved for the copy is far larger than the DMAR should be.